 But it had 1 Democratic representatives and 8 Republican representatives, which is 11% Democrat, to 89% Republican.

-To actually represent their voters accurately, that Congressional delegations should have been:
+To actually represent their voters accurately, that Congressional delegation should have been:

 - 2 Democrats